ninbura/windows/README.md

 			- `winget install google.chromeremotedesktop --ignore-security-hash`
 			- `winget install obsproject.obsstudio --ignore-security-hash --force`
 		- These flags can be used in wingui by appending them to the end of entries, as seen in `.install-list.txt`.
-- it is *highly recommended* that you add any aditional software you install to your `.install-list.txt`, save it off in a backed up location, and start managing it yourself.
+- It is *highly recommended* that you add any aditional software you install to your `.install-list.txt`, save it off in a backed up / redundant location, and start managing it yourself.
 	- see [download, install, & run winget-autoupdate (bulk software installer/updater)](#download-install--run-winget-autoupdate-bulk-software-installerupdater) for more details
 - Pro tip, you can sort txt files in [vscode](https://code.visualstudio.com/) by hitting the run hotkey ([f1] or [ctrl+shit+p]) and running "sort lines ascending".